-There are four logical steps to work through to regain gut health.
-It is possible to do this on your own, and Dr Ruscio offers a good protocol in his book.
-However, I would suggest working with a Functional Medicine practitioner such as myself, to provide expert guidance and support which can be invaluable during this process.
+Basically, there are four logical steps to regaining gut health: Remove, Repair, Reseed, and Rebalance.
+It is possible to do this on your own, and Dr. Ruscio offers a good protocol in his book.
+However, I would suggest working with a Functional Medicine practitioner such as myself, to provide personalised guidance and support which can be invaluable during this process.

 When working with a practitioner, lab testing isn’t always necessary or within budget.
 In which case, the approach is based can be based on clinical symptoms, history, and treatment response.

 If parasites are found or are likely, then there are a number of options including herbal anti-microbials, specific probiotics, and antibiotics.
 I work with the first two options but you always have the option of talking to your GP about the antibiotic option.

 Particular foods can also be a stressor for some people.
-This can include trigger foods such as gluten, dairy, added sugar, oxalates or histamine containing foods.
-When working with a client, I often start with dietary change.
-Ensuring enough digestive enzymes and stomach acid production is also important to ensure our food is digested properly.
+This can include trigger foods such as gluten, dairy, added sugar, oxalates, or histamine containing foods.
+When I work with someone, I always start by looking at their diet, identifying potential trigger foods and looking at the impact of high FODMAP foods.
+Ensuring enough digestive enzymes and stomach acid production is also vital to digesting our food properly.
+Food sensitivity testing is an option.

 I find the Low FODMAP diet helps many people with IBS.
-The first phase of the diet removes high FODMAP foods which may be causing your gut symptoms.
-After two to six weeks, we systematically re-introduce these foods.
-This allows us to identify your trigger foods which can be selectively avoided in the future.
+The first phase of the diet removes all high FODMAP foods which may be causing your gut symptoms.
+After three to six weeks, we systematically re-introduce these foods.
+This allows us to identify your personal trigger foods that can then be avoided whilst maintain as diverse a diet as possible.

 When there’s inflammation in the gut, you can also expect there to be increased intestinal permeability, commonly known as Leaky Gut.
 A leaky gut allows toxins, larger food molecules, unwanted bacteria, and viruses to enter the bloodstream.
 Lining the gut, we have the mucosal system which protects us from these threats.